 The study was executed by pharmacists only, so the clinical pharmacist was given a prominent role in COPD care.
-For the future, the participants were very interested in a partnership between nurses and pharmacists, where the nurses can evaluate the educational needs of the specific patient, as they are the experts on daily patient care and, therefore, know the patient.
-Additionally, all HCPs recognized that (clinical) pharmacists are experts on the pharmacotherapeutic aspects of COPD medication since they have a broad knowledge of adverse events, interactions, and therapy adherence.
+For the future, the participants were very interested in a partnership between nurses and pharmacists, where the nurses can evaluate the educational needs of the specific patient, as they are the experts of daily patient care and therefore know the patient.
+Additionally, all HCPs recognized that (clinical) pharmacists are experts on the pharmacotherapeutic aspects of COPD medication since they have a broad knowledge of e.g. adverse events, interactions, therapy adherence.

-Subtheme 2: Defining the Role of the Clinical Pharmacist
+Subtheme 2: Defining the role of the clinical pharmacist

 Pharmacotherapeutic advice on drug-drug interactions, therapy simplification, and related aspects was regarded as a crucial component of this protocol.
-It was observed that certain patients had been using the same 2 devices for an extended duration.
+It was observed that certain patients had been using the same two devices for an extended duration.
 The period spent in the rehabilitation hospital presented an opportune moment to reassess inhalation medication.

 In addition to therapy adjustments, assessing the patient's inhalation capacity in relation to inhalation therapy was considered a very strong aspect of this protocol.
-Both the nursing and pharmaceutical teams were willing to invest in the In-Check DIAL device during educational sessions.
+Both the nursing and pharmaceutical teams were willing to invest in the 'In-Check DIAL' device during educational sessions.
 Overall, participants expressed optimism regarding a future multidisciplinary collaboration to implement this protocol.

-Theme 2: Necessary Adjustments to the Pharmaceutical Protocol for Implementation in Daily Practice
+Theme 2: Necessary adjustments to the pharmaceutical protocol for implementation in daily practice.